mingkaic/tenncor/llo/README.md

 # Future Work

 In order for decouple the ADE extension from the operator implementations, we need to experiment and settle on a stable API.
-This module is ultimately a glue layer for ADE, operator libraries, and top-level components.
+This module is ultimately a wrapper library for ADE, and operator libraries for the benefit of top-level executables.